ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 - Use git!
 Whenver you're in a working state with some working tests, make a commit and leave a message for yourself.
 That way you can get back to a good working state later if you end up stuck.
+- For AOT compilation, first check if your generated `.s` assembly is equivalent to the `Instr` vector, and for JIT, check if your `Instr` instructions are pattern matched correctly.
+Make sure you call the dynasm conventions from Adder correctly.

 **FAQ**